-The conclusion of the 1975 Bassmaster Trail season ended as it had three other times in the recent past.
+The 1975 Bassmaster Trail season ended as it had three other times in the recent past.
 Roland Martin won the AOY award.
 In the top 10 were also the now-household names of Bill Dance (2), Jimmy Houston (3), Ricky Green (4), Rick Clunn (7) and Tom Mann (9).

 1975 was also an interesting year with respect to a couple of rookies – namely Jimmy Houston and the new guy from Louisiana named Jack Hains.
 Houston finished the year in 3rd place while Hains finished in 5th.

 Houston had actually already made a name for himself in the OK/LA/TX areas as a guide and top-notch tournament angler.
 But he wasn’t a true rookie in the sense that he’d cherry picked a number of B.A.S.S. events since 1968, placing in the top 20 in five out of seven tournaments entered with 2nd- and 6th-place finishes to boot.

 Hains, on the other hand, was a true rookie.
 He’d never before fished a B.A.S.S. event yet by mid-season he had a commanding lead in the AOY race – a 22-point lead to be exact.
 In those first three events he finished no lower than 10th place.
 If not for the fact that he missed Kerr and a 39th-place finish at Santee Cooper, he could have given Roland Martin a run for his money.